cloudmesh-community/book/chapters/preface/notation.md

 > A set of learning objectives with the `:mortar_board:` emoji

+:question:

+> Indicates opportunitiess for comprehension assignments while
+> contributing to this document.

 ---

 :bulb: *Notes are indicated with a bulb and are written in itallic and surounded by bars* using the `:bulb:` emoji